corvusdeinanis/cuddlyspaceship/content/Slavoj Zizek.md

 (title::Philosopher)
 Slovenian Philosopher, cultural theorist and public intellectual who writes about [[psychoanalysis]], **politics**, **pop culture**, and theology from a [[Hegel]]ian and [[Lacan]]ian perspective.

-identifies himself as a (position::"radical-leftist","communist").
+identifies as a (position::"radical-leftist","communist").
 Talks about capitalism.
-Hates both 20th century communism and liberal capitalism
+Hates both 20th century communism and liberal capitalism.
+Doesn't like "wokeness"

 makes use of crass jokes and obscene examples